ljhyeok123/MNIST-Classification/README.md

 ## main.py

-- main function
+- main function are instantiated as follows

-   Instantiated as follows
  1) Dataset objects for training and test datasets
  2) Dataloaders for training and testing
  3) A model